KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 These notes are specific to my interests and leave out info that might be of interest to you.
 I highly recommend watching the talks yourself when they are posted on YouTube!

 My favorite conference cross-pollination:
-* Contributing to Django ecosystem deep dives: Sarah Boyce, Sarah Abderemane, Paolo Melchiorre, and references to Paolo's work by Elizabeth Christensen (I've had an offer to be mentored to contribute again to CPython and now I want to contribute to Django, too!)
+* Contributing to Django ecosystem deep dives: Sarah Boyce, Sarah Abderemane, Paolo Melchiorre, references to Paolo's work by Elizabeth Christensen, Andrew Selzer, Francisco's Day 2 Lightning Talk
 * Release notes deep dives by Karen Tracey and Eduardo Felipe Castegnaro from different angles, with both recommending Miscellaneous section!
 * Bartek Pawlik's moving Django Photos Lightning Talk